unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 01010100 01101001 01110100 01101000 00110100 01100011 01101111 01101011 01100101 01101001 00001010
 ```

-Interesting...
-Seems this is a Binary Output.
+Interesting... it's a Binary Output.
 Let's go online, and use a Binary to ASCII converter.
 I used [RapidTables](http://www.rapidtables.com/convert/number/binary-to-ascii.htm) to do my conversion.
 After converting the Binary, we get the password `Tith4cokei`.

 Easy enough, not too hard if you know what you were looking at.
 Let's move on to leviathan5!